osdsm: Extract backbone using the Ordinal Stochastic Degree Sequence...

 The osdsm function compares an edge's observed weight in the projection B*t(B) to the distribution of weights expected in a projection obtained from a random bipartite network where both the rows and the columns contain approximately the same number of each value.
 The edges in B must be integers, and are assumed to represent an ordinal-level measure such as a Likert scale that starts at 0.

-When signed = FALSE, a one-tailed test (is the weight stronger) is performed for each edge with a non-zero weight.
-It yields a backbone that perserves edges whose weights are significantly stronger than expected in the chosen null model.
-When signed = TRUE, a two-tailed test (is the weight stronger or weaker) is performed for each every pair of nodes.
-It yields a backbone that contains positive edges for edges whose weights are significantly stronger, and negative edges for edges whose weights are significantly weaker, than expected in the chosen null model.
-NOTE: Before v2.0.0, all significance tests were two-tailed and zero-weight edges were evaluated.
+When signed = FALSE, a one-tailed test (is the weight stronger?) is performed for each edge.
+The resulting backbone contains edges whose weights are significantly stronger than expected in the null model.
+When signed = TRUE, a two-tailed test (is the weight stronger or weaker?) is performed for each edge.
+The resulting backbone contains positive edges for those whose weights are significantly stronger, and negative edges for those whose weights are significantly weaker, than expected in the null model.

 The p-values used to evaluate the statistical significance of each edge are computed using Monte Carlo methods.
-The number of trials performed affects the precision of these p-values, and the confidence that a given p-value is less than the desired alpha level.
-Because these p-values are proportions (i.e., the proportion of times an edge is weaker/stronger in the projection of a random bipartite graphs), evaluating the statistical significance of an edge is equivalent to comparing a proportion (the p-value) to a known proportion (alpha).
-When trials = NULL, the power.prop.test function is used to estimate the required number of trials to make such a comparison with a alpha type-I error rate, (1-alpha) power, and when the riskiest p-value being evaluated is at least 5% smaller than alpha.
-When any mtc correction is applied, for simplicity this estimation is based on a conservative Bonferroni correction.
+The number of trials performed affects the precision of these p-values.
+This precision impacts the confidence that a given edge's p-value is less than the desired alpha level, and therefore represents a statistically significant edge that should be retained in the backbone.
+When trials = NULL, trials.needed() is used to estimate the required number of trials to evaluate the statistical significance of an edges' p-values.

 Value